The Journal of Turkish Weekly: Kashagan: Possible Outcomes of the Kazakhstan Government Decisions

 Kazakhstan, thriving on oil and gas exports, has long boasted one of Eurasia's most dynamic economies.
 But it seems that not even the towering Altai Mountains can shield Central Asia's economic giant from the turmoil swirling on international credit markets...

-New Europe: Kazakh Prime Minister Sees Solution for Chevron’s Tengiz
+Kazakh Prime Minister Sees Solution for Chevron’s Tengiz

 Kazakh Prime Minister Karim Massimov said on October 12 a row with the Chevron-led Tengizchevroil consortium over sulphur contamination at the Tengiz oilfield “is almost solved.”
 He said Tengizchevroil should accept the Kazakh proposal and pay the Kazakh side for suitable storage facilities...

-The Independent: Kazakhstan PM Steps Up Oil Fight with Western Companies
+Kazakhstan PM Steps Up Oil Fight with Western Companies

 Hopes of a swift resolution to the dispute between the Kazakhstan government and a consortium of Western oil majors were dashed this weekend, as the Kazakh Prime Minister hinted at new legislation...